nicologiannini/pathfinding-visualizer/README.md

 # visual-pathfind

-At the moment it all seems to be standing up with react@17.0.2 despite the fact that my expertise on the subject is below zero.
+At the moment it all seems to be standing up with react@17.0.2 despite the fact that my expertise on the subject borders on zero.
 In the repository only the src directory is shared, for the rest you will need the standard web app scaffold, the field is fixed to be a 30x50 grid.

 If you want to run **BFS** select the **A** setting from the control bar.